sarkershantonu/sarkershantonu.github.io/_posts/2014/2014-07-31-java-reflection-how-works.md

 It’s actually a very easy way to access class items instead of calling them.
 It is more over an API rather than technique to change existing class/packages.
 It will mainly work for meta data rather then main information.

-How it works?
+## How it works?
-Actually, it works on JVM.
-That means, we can use reflection to access classes when they are loaded to JVM.
+We can use reflection to access classes when they are loaded to JVM.

 Unlikely using in compile time, reflection access all items in a class during runtime in JVM.

 That means, we can apply dynamic logics, make dynamic and flexible application with reflection.
 And we should care about the complexity that it might cause.

-Why we use it?
+## Why we use it?
 - I should say, it is mostly used when we need to take decision dynamically or runtime.
 That is is why it is mostly used with different patterns(like factory).
 - We use it for testing, spatially in making stub or mocking.
 - We use it with de compiler, spatially we want to know the artifact(source code)  from existing class or jar or war. (with help of other APIs)